nais/nixerator/README.md

 Testing and goldens
 - Run tests: `make test` (builds manifests via flake and diffs against `tests/golden/*.yaml`).
 - Update goldens: `make update-golden` (or `UPDATE_GOLDEN=1 tests/run.sh`).
-- Flake checks: `nix flake check` runs golden comparison and kubeconform validation for both `manifests-basic` and `manifests-module-basic`.
+- Flake checks: `nix flake check` runs golden comparison and kubeconform validation for `manifests-basic`, `manifests-module-basic`, and `manifests-module-extended`.
 - Dev shell includes `kubeconform` and `yq` for local validation if you want to run it manually.

 Notes on kubeconform